yadev64/yadev64/README.md

 ### Hi there 👋

+## I'm Yadev Jayachandran

+#### Welcome to my profile

 <!--
 **yadev64/yadev64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on building scalable web products
+- 🌱 I’m currently learning everything new out there
+- 🧰 I mostly work using: Vue, Laravel, Node, Figma but I enjoy working on Android studio, Unity, Scripting on C# and more
+- 💬 Ask me about Vue, product development, UIUX or anything that's related to tech or design
+- 📫 How to reach me: yadev64@gmail.com

 ### 🔥 Streak Stats <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;